Model module#

 env (str, optional) – .env file to be used in your model environment.
 This will be encrypted in the server.

-operation (str) – Defines which kind operation is being executed (Sync or Async).
-Default value is Sync
+operation (Optional[str], default="Sync") – Defines which kind operation is being executed (Sync or Async)

 input_type (str) – The type of the input file that should be ‘json’, ‘csv’ or ‘parquet’

-wait_for_ready (bool, optional) – Wait for model to be ready and returns a MLOpsModel instance with the new model.
-Defaults to True
+wait_for_ready (bool, optional) – Wait for model to be ready and returns a MLOpsModel instance with the new model

 - Raises: